Every 5th of May, Children’s day is held in Korea, and aside from giving the children a gift, there are many other things to do on the said holiday.

 Another amusement park located in the city is Seoul Land which contains various rides.
 Water festival at the end of June till the end of August and Snow party during winter.

 Children’s Grand Park in Seoul is the best place to go if you want to do a lot of activities.
 It includes different kinds of facilities like the zoo, botanical garden, and amusement rides.
-There is a 30 minutes musical and dancing fountain which the whole family can watch.
+There is also a 30 minutes musical and dancing fountain which the whole family can watch.

 4. Join Children’s Day Events

 We have also attended the Children’s festival in 2019 and it was really fun.
 We’ve seen families with their children watching the parade and played games.
-My son enjoyed watching the mascots that he has seen on TV and played Korean traditional games.
+My son enjoyed watching the mascots that he has seen on TV and playing Korean traditional games.
 We ate lunch together and went home after.

 Children’s Day 2020

-Yearly, the Children’s day festival is being held but this year due to coronavirus some events are on hold.
+Yearly, the Children’s day festival is held but this year due to coronavirus some events are on hold.
 So today, my son and I went to a nearby park to celebrate Children’s day.
 He’s been staying at home for about two months so I let him play outside.
 I also bought a small and inexpensive gift to bring home.

 Korea will also celebrate Parent’s Day on May 8 which is known as Mother’s day in other countries.
 How about you?
 Do you celebrate Children’s day and how do you celebrate them?